 Climate change impacts to Santa Ynez River watershed streamflow are variable.
 Understanding implications of an extended drought will help the City of Santa Barbara strategize use of their diverse water supply sources.
+Gibraltar Reservoir has acted as a sediment trap in the upper SYR watershed for nearly 100 years.
+As water storage capacity reaches O, downstream Cachuma Reservoir may experience increased sedimentation.

-References: Westerling, A.L., et al. 2011.
+ACKNOWLEDGEMENTS A special thanks to our client, the City of Santa Barbara.
+A deep appreciation to our faculty advisors Arturo Keller and John Melack for their immense support and kindness.
+We would like to extend gratitude to the James S. Bower Foundation for their financial support.
+References: 1 Westerling, A.L., et al. 2011.
 "Climate Change and Growth Scenarios for California Wildlife."; Littel, Jeremy S., et al. 2009.
 "Climate and Wildfire Area Burned in Western U.S. Ecoprovinces, 1916 - 2003."